molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 Congratulations!
 We have written our first Component test.
 It is not complete yet, but it already features a typical workflow.
 We will make small improvements to the existing code with each spec we add.

-#### Testing helpers
+### Testing helpers

-The next `IndependentCounterComponent` feature we need to test is the decrement button.
+The next `CounterComponent` feature we need to test is the decrement button.
 It is very similar to the increment button, so the spec looks almost the same.

 First, we add a test id to the decrement button: